Shoreline man pulled from Lake Ballinger dies

-A 52-year-old Shoreline man pulled from Lake Ballinger in Mountlake Terrace died Tuesday afternoon, according to South King Fire & Rescue.
+A 52-year-old Shoreline man pulled from Lake Ballinger in Mountlake Terrace died Tuesday afternoon, according to South County Fire.

 Firefighters responded to the lake about 3 p.m. after a report of a swimmer in distress, South County Fire spokeswoman Leslie Hynes said.
 The Shoreline man was on the lake with friends on some sort of raft, which may have been inflatables tied together, when he jumped into the water to retrieve something that fell in, she said.